-If you're just getting started with the Internet, review this free Internet basics lesson for additional help connecting to and using the web.
+If you're just getting started with the Internet, this free Internet tutorial offers the Internet help you need to navigate the web.

 The Internet is a global network of billions of computers and other electronic devices.
 With the Internet, it's possible to access almost any information, communicate with anyone else in the world, and much more.
 You can do all of this on your computer.